 That’s it.
 While a few Medicare Advantage plans may cover routine dental services, they don’t cover orthodontics.

 The same principle applies to Medicaid as well.
 While the rules may be different in each state, the fact of the matter is that for orthodontics to be covered they must be recognized as necessary.
 Still you should always ask; some, for example, accept a small number of children under Medicaid.
-And in some states like California, orthodontic treatments may be covered when conditions like cleft deformity
+And in some states like California, orthodontic treatments may be covered when conditions like cleft deformity is involved.

 Getting Dental Insurance that Covers Orthodontics